About Ethan Klingsberg

 - Google on its $4.5 billion transaction with Jio Platforms, including investment and governance arrangements, and commercial agreements to develop an affordable smartphone with an optimized operating system.

-- Hewlett Packard Enterprise on its $925 million acquisition of Silver Peak.
+- Hewlett Packard Enterprise on its $925 million acquisition of Silver Peak and acquisition of Determined AI.

 - Stagwell Media on its business combination with MDC Partners.